incubateur-ademe/nosgestesclimat/docs/translation.md

 ### DeepL API key

-To be able to run all available scripts you need to have defined the env variable `DEEPL_API_KEY` with a valid [DeepL API key](https://www.deepl.com/fr/docs-api/introduction/).
+To be able to run all available scripts you need to have defined the _env_ variable `DEEPL_API_KEY` with a valid [DeepL API key](https://www.deepl.com/fr/docs-api/introduction/).

-> You can specified it when running the command like:
+> You can specify it when running the command like:
 >
 > ```
 > DEEPL_API_KEY=<your-api-key> yarn <cmd>
 > ```
+>
+> or saving it in your `.bashrc` file -- or other terminal config file.

 ### Dev dependencies